 Whether you are a PC gamer with an AMD graphics card, or an Xbox One S/X owner, FreeSync support is a must when choosing a new display.
 Thankfully, FreeSync monitors have drastically come down in price, and are available for any budget.
 From basic 1080p gaming displays to the most advanced 4k monitors with HDR, there is something for every use.
 Most of our top picks are great for any usage, as most people don't use their monitor just for gaming.

 We've reviewed 53 monitors and below are our picks for the best FreeSync monitors available for purchase in 2019.
+See our recommendations for the best gaming monitors, the best monitors for photo editing and the best curved monitors.

 The Samsung CHG70 is the best FreeSync monitor for gaming that we have reviewed so far.
 It uses a VA panel, which is somewhat unusual for gaming monitors, but this allows the CHG70 to deliver better dark room performance than typical IPS gaming monitors.
 It has an excellent 27" screen and 1440p native resolution that is great for gaming.